 After months of denying rumors that she would seek the top of the Republican ticket or the vice presidential nomination, Senator Margaret Chase Smith announced her run for President in January 1964.
 “I have few illusions and no money, but I’m staying for the finish,” she noted, “When people keep telling you, you can’t do a thing, you kind of like to try.”
 Smith embarked on her typical grass–roots campaign—losing every primary but picking up a surprising high of 25 percent of the vote in Illinois.
 At the 1964 Republican Convention, she became the first woman to have her name put in for nomination for the presidency by a major political party.
 Receiving the support of just 27 delegates and losing the nomination to Senate colleague Barry Goldwater, it was a symbolic achievement.

-I’ve learned, as a collector of vintage cookbooks and recipes, that the best-tasting results are the from the recipes that show the most mileage on them evidenced by souvenirs made of spilled remnants (sounds better than stains).
-Whomever owned this pamphlet before it came into my possession definitely put it to use!
+I’ve learned, as a collector of vintage cookbooks and recipes, that the best-tasting results are the from the recipes that show the most mileage on them evidenced by mementos made of spilled remnants (sounds better than stains).
+Whoever owned this pamphlet before it came into my possession definitely put it to use!

 8 tbsp butter

 2 large eggs

 1 1/2 cups Bob’s Red Mill oat flour

 I followed her directions for the preparation and baking.
 In lieu of traditional frosting I whipped 2 cups of organic heavy cream from a local farm (they still use old-fashioned glass bottles!) and 2 tbsp organic sugar.